No man's land: places where time stands still

 Area 51, Nevada, USA

-Situated in the middle of the Nevada desert, this US Air Force facility has long been kept a secret and there are many conspiracy theories and mysteries linked to it.
-Restricted Area 51 – also officially referred to as Groom Lake – is a military site used for flight testing.
+Located in the middle of the Nevada desert, this US Air Force facility has long been kept a secret, leading to the area becoming the focal point for many conspiracy theories and mysteries.
+Officially referred to as Groom Lake, the restricted Area 51 is a military site used for flight testing.

 Area 51, Nevada, USA